ignaciolg96/Email/README.md

             $ py manage.py makemigrations
             $ py manage.py migrate
 ```
-   You may may want to clear the db and try from scratch by yourself.
+   You may  want to clear the db and try from scratch by yourself.
 4. Run:
 ```bash
             $ py manage.py runserver